HomeProgrammesApplied ScienceNew Zealand Diploma in Applied Science (Level 5)

 Course Information

-Note: As a subsidiary of Te Pūkenga - New Zealand Institute of Skills and Technology, UCOL Te Pūkenga is committed to providing the best learning outcome for you.
+Note: As a business division of Te Pūkenga - New Zealand Institute of Skills and Technology, UCOL is committed to providing the best learning outcome for you.
 As part of this, all programmes are currently being reviewed to make them portable, consistent, and closely aligned with the needs of the industry.
 When published, this course information is correct, but the courses offered may change over time.
-If you have any questions call an Enrolment Advisor on 0800 468 265.
+If you have any questions, call an enrollment advisor at 0800 468 265.

-This programme consist of 120 credits.
+This programme consists of 120 credits.

 Professional Skills in Science (15 Credits)

-Learn to work effectively in an applied science setting, with an understanding of workplace legislative requirements.
+Learn to work effectively in an applied science setting with an understanding of workplace legislative requirements.
 The course covers:

 • Employer and employee obligations under workplace legislation

-• Professional communication skills including teamwork, workplace behaviour, ethics and integrity
+• Professional communication skills, including teamwork, workplace behaviour, ethics and integrity

 • The Treaty of Waitangi